 Websites such as eBay Link opens in a new window, Facebook Marketplace Link opens in a new window and Freegle Link opens in a new window are a great place to start if you’re looking for inspiration, and sell materials leftover from previous projects, as well as pre-loved, second-hand items.
 So, go on, take the plunge and make a change like these people did.

-‘The entire cost of the makeover was £30!’
+‘The entire cost of the makeover was just over £30!’

 Item: DIY IKEA Mirror